At a glance

 Introduction

 Alcohol is widely used in Australian society and many people drink at levels that pose little risk to health.
-However, drinking above recommended guidelines has many acute social and health impacts, affecting individuals, families and communities.
+However, drinking above recommended limits has many social and health impacts affecting individuals, families and communities.
 Consuming alcohol at high levels substantially increases the risk of injury, road traffic accidents and potentially self-harm.
 Longer term health impacts include a variety of conditions, such as cancer, liver disease, heart disease, and alcohol use disorders.1

-• In 2018 risky alcohol consumption accounted for 4.5% of the total burden of disease (DALY).2
+• In 2024, risky alcohol consumption accounted for 4.1% of the total burden of disease (DALYs).

 Latest results